gaurav0id/Excel_Project-Data_Analytics/README.md

 As a data enthusiast and a job seeker, I embarked on this Excel-based project to uncover valuable insights about the data science job market.
 Using a real-world job postings dataset, I analyzed job titles, salaries, locations and essential skills.
 By leveraging Excel features like Power Query, PivotTables, DAX and Charts, I discovered key correlations between multiple skills and higher salaries, particularly in Python, SQL and cloud technologies.
 I hope this project provides an overview of the skills needed for higher-paying roles.

+**PS:** In the salary dashboard you may find for some permutation of job_title, country and job_type that a few job titles or job type data fields are empty in the bar chart I used.
+This is happening because for a particular country there are no job openings available for a particular job role or job type.
+And when you switch between different job roles or country or job type you may notice that the bar charts does not remain sorted.

+This can also be fixed by using some dynamic array functions like FILTER() and SORT() functions available in Excel365 or Excel 2021 or newer versions but I unfortunately don't have acces to these dynamic array functins, So I couldn't use them in my project.

+I made this project by following along a course available on youtube which goes by "Excel_for_Data_Analytics" uploaded by "Luke Barrouse" on his youtube channel [LukeBarrouse](https://youtu.be/pCJ15nGFgVg?feature=shared) and the dataset used for this project is a real world data.